Taking just a few steps from where the shot below was taken, you could end up in either Fantasyland or Adventureland. That blew my mind!

 Early morning along the Rivers of America waterfront is really something special, but few people stop and soak it in while running to their first attraction of the day.

 I'm impressed that Disneyland still operates the Columbia and Mark Twain simultaneously now that the river has been shortened.
 Both were running at once every day I was at the park.
+I wandered around the Mark Twain, checking out its different decks.

 I was very happy to finally ride Walt Disney's riverboat, but even more exciting was the chance to ride Walt Disney's CANOES!